Description

 OpenCVE Recommended Actions

-• Upgrade the Linux kernel to a version containing the crash_decode patch (for example, kernel 6.6 or later).
+• Upgrade the Linux kernel to a version that includes the crush_decode patch.

-• Reboot the affected systems or restart the Ceph OSD services so the updated kernel is active.
+• Reboot the system or restart the Ceph services to activate the updated kernel.

-• If a kernel upgrade cannot be applied immediately, restrict network access to Ceph OSD nodes to trusted hosts to reduce the risk of a crafted CEPH_MSG_OSD_MAP reaching the kernel.
+• If a kernel upgrade cannot be applied immediately, restrict the network paths to Ceph OSD nodes so that only trusted hosts can transmit CEPH_MSG_OSD_MAP messages, thereby reducing the chance of a crafted message reaching the kernel.

 Tracking